 In 1982, a group of concerned citizens from Atlanta's Black and Jewish communities came together to campaign for the renewal of the Voting Rights Act.
 The drive to renew one of the most important pieces of civil rights legislation in U.S. history reinvigorated the bond between the two communities.
-Those involved decided to create a coalition to ensure that open dialogue and partnership between Blacks and Jews would continue in Atlanta.
+Those involved decided to create a coalition to ensure that open dialogue and partnership between the Black and Jewish communities would continue in Atlanta.

-- Increase the understanding of and interaction between Jews and Blacks
+- Increase the understanding of and interaction between the Jewish and Black communities

 - Provide a mechanism whereby each community can express its support for the critical issues of the other community